akshayKhot/akshaykhot.github.io/_drafts/rack.md

 Rails developers only directly interact with the Action Controller module.
 Action Despatch works silently in the background, handling incoming requests.
 However, these modules can be used independently outside of Rails.

+**What is Rack?**

+Rack sits between an application and a web server.
+It provides a simple interface between web servers and web frameworks written in Ruby.

+A Rack application is an object that responds to the `call` method.

 **Rails Middleware Pipeline**

 ```ruby